 Although it is permissible to draw the air-intake from the inside, it is not the manufacturer's recommended installation method.
-Install a 90° elbow or air intake screen on the top of the airintake inlet adaptor to prevent foreign objects from falling into the unit.
+When drawing inside air, install a 90° elbow or air intake screen on the top of the air-intake inlet adaptor to prevent foreign objects from falling into the unit.